Beeotics/Health-Data-Pilot/Ethics-Considerations.md

 Verbal informed consent will be obtained before interviews.

-# Patient Privacy
+## Patient Privacy

-The project will prioritize data minimization.
+The project will prioritize strict data minimization principles.

 No public outputs will contain: